 Hiring a paid admissions consultant isn’t necessary to gain admission to the Wharton MBA program.
 Our goal is to have a transparent evaluation process, as we believe in providing each applicant with an equal opportunity for success.
 While we certainly encourage you to have a trusted family member or peer review the written portion of your application for clarity and accuracy, we do not believe that professional services are needed.
-If you have questions during the application process, we recommend seeking guidance through our website, student discussion boards, and visit opportunities.
+If you have questions during the application process, we recommend seeking guidance through our website and visit opportunities.

 When will the new catalog and application be available, and how can I request these materials?

 The materials are typically available online in August for admission in the following year.
 We welcome you to use the website to access our application and view, print-and/or download informational brochures.

 When should I apply, and when is the application deadline?